 The Demonstration Farm is designed to demonstrate agroecological farming methods, test seed varieties, and serve as a resource for farmer training.
 It includes:

 - Dryland cropping system with demo plots (including cereals, drought-tolerant grains, tubers and legumes, and cover crops)

-- The Vegetable Growing Area has five sections, including legumes, leafy greens, fruits, herbs, roots, and tubers.
+- Vegetable Growing Area with demo plots including legumes, leafy greens, fruits, herbs, roots, and tubers.

 - Orchards include orange, avocado, lemon, lime, banana, and papaya trees, with collection pits (shown below) that serve as a water supply for banana trees.

 - Rainwater harvesting tank, holding up to 36, 000 liters of water

 - Wind barrier around the fields